 Take Shorter Showers

 It’s quite normal to get lost in the shower after a long day and just let the water drip on your body but doing this frequently will take its toll on your water bills.
-Taking relatively shorter showers not only saves you on water but also ensures you get a few extra minutes to work on other things.
+Taking relatively shorter showers not only saves your household water consumption but also ensures you get a few extra minutes to work on other things.

 Do not Fill the Bathtub Excessively